-I went up to Saint Canice's Cathedral in May of 2011 because I was trying to piece together a few vague bits of information or maybe I should say "a few bits of information that fit together vaguely."
+I went up to Saint Canice's Cathedral because trying to piece together a few bits of information that fit together vaguely.

 A few years ago an elderly gentleman attendant there had told me that nobody knew whether or not any bodies were still interred within the cathedral itself.
 So when I heard that an ancestor of Barack Obama was buried there, I owed it to myself to wonder.